JennHuygen/Skylark/README.md

 5. LARGE_A_X
 6. LARGE_B_X

 These components correspond with the standard floor block sizes of WikiHouse.
 The components have the necessary ground (A) or mid-level (B) combs with the end floor block combined already for the X-axis.
-This means you can start building right away, and the only additional combs you will need to add in your design are for the Y-axis and the gabled roof (if using).
+This means you can start building right away, and the only additional combs you will need to add in your design are for the Y-axis.

+I have also created a new roof_G block which is a combination of the G COMBS and end roof block to create the ends of the gabled roof form.
+The roof_G is used as the X-axis on both ends of your house to create a gabled roof.
+For more information about roofs, have a look at my roofs practice <a href="https://github.com/JennHuygen/Skylark/tree/main/Sketchup%20Practice/Roofs">here</a>.

 Feel free to comment, open issues, or fork on all my files and designs.
 Looking forward to learning from you.